6100 University Ave, Room 5018,

 - PhD, Dalhousie University

-Professor Beazley’s research interests include biodiversity conservation system planning, Indigenous protected and conserved areas and co-production of knowledge, regional habitat connectivity planning, and environmental and research ethics.
+Professor Beazley’s (she/her) research interests include biodiversity conservation system planning, Indigenous protected and conserved areas and co-production of knowledge, regional habitat connectivity planning, and environmental and research ethics.
 Her work is interdisciplinary, collaborative, and geared both to contributing to the academic literature and to affecting change in landscape conservation planning and policy at transnational and provincial levels.

 - Allan, JC, KF Beazley, A Metaxas.
 In press.
 Ecological criteria for designing effective MPA networks for large migratory pelagics: assessing the consistency between IUCN best practices and scholarly literature.
 Marine Policy.
 (Accepted Sept 18, 2020)